RoseLeDark/RobbiAdaptAI/README.md

 ## License

-This project is licensed under the GPL (General Public License) or EUPL (European Union Public License).
-You are free to use, modify, and distribute the code, as long as any derived works are also licensed under GPL or EUPL.
+This project is dual-licensed under the GPL (General Public License) or the EUPL (European Union Public License).
+You are free to use, modify, and distribute the code, as long as any derived works are also licensed under either the GPL or the EUPL.

 `SPDX-License-Identifier: GPL-3.0-or-later or EUPL-1.2`